maxlemieux/express-notepad/README.md

 `node server.js`

 This should launch an Express server on port 3000.
-Visit http://localhost:3000 and click "Get Started" to begin.
+Visit http://localhost:3000 to use the app.

 ### Heroku installation
 Log into Heroku: